-I was lucky enough to receive a copy of this book for Christmas from a friend who knows me very well.
+I was lucky enough to receive a copy of No One Is Too Small to Make a Difference for Christmas from a friend who knows me very well.

 It’s not that often I write book reviews but as the subject is relevant today, I would like to make an exception.
 Plus, I really enjoyed it!!

 This post contains affiliate links.
 If you use these links to buy something we may earn a commission.
 Thanks

 For those who don’t know (where have you been?!), Greta Thunberg is a Swedish teenager who has shot to fame for her climate activism.
 It started by sitting outside the Swedish Parliament with a simple sign “School Strike for Climate”.
 Her persistence gained worldwide recognition at attracted attention from the media.
 This has inspired other students around the world to join her #FridaysforFuture demonstrations.

 What struck me from the outset is the anger or maybe the intense passion she possess in her fight to protect the environment.
 This book is essentially a collection of her speeches and when you read them it is clear that she’s not trying to be a scientist, she wants the world leaders to listen to science rather than thinking about how much revenue will be lost if a government’s policy changes.

 As she is not old enough to vote, this is the only way she can get her voice heard and her actions are being replicated around the world.
 I admire anyone, young or old, for standing up for what they believe in.
 They’re not hurting anyone, but our actions are hurting their future.
 The amount of criticism and abuse she has received is awful and no one, not even a teenager, should have to put up with that.

 Overall, I felt her words were very powerful and I really enjoyed this book.